The Catechism of the Catholic Church and the Second Vatican Council

 24. One could also mention in this context the Codes of Canon Law for the Latin Church (1983), and for the Oriental Churches (1990).

 Fr.
-Donncha O hAodha is a native of County Galway in Ireland.
+Donncha Ó. hAodha is a native of County Galway in Ireland.
 After studying liberal arts at the National University of Ireland in Galway and Dublin, he worked as a secondary school teacher for a few years, before obtaining a doctorate in theology at Santa Croce University in Rome and being ordained for the Opus Dei Prelature in 2001.
-He lives and works in Dublin, Ireland.
+He works in Dublin, where much of his pastoral ministry is with young people.